yatorooo/OrienteeringProblem/technical_test_specification.md

 ## Solution Format

-Submit your solutions as a JSON where keys are instance names and values are arrays of coordinate pairs:
+A JSON file where keys are instance names and values are arrays of coordinate pairs:

 ```json
 {